f

 If you’d like to always have a certain project group at hand, you can choose to show it in the sidebar.

 To do this, tap on the “…” icon next to the group’s name and choose “Show in sidebar”.
 The project group will now appear in the app’s sidebar.
-It show up below the list of your followed projects.

 Show a group in sidebar